Conversion Optimization

 As marketers, don’t we need to be a bit more empathetic toward our prospective customers?

-According to Gartner’s 2024 Consumer Survey, roughly 52% of consumers reported they would likely stop doing business with a brand that "over-communicates" or feels too intrusive.
+According to Gartner's 2024 US Consumer Survey, 52% of American shoppers reported they would stop doing business with brands that feel intrusive - up from 41% in 2022 as privacy concerns grow post-CCPA.

 In my opinion, the ideal strategy is to understand the fine line between "helpful guide" and "clinging vine."